BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

 == Changelog ==

+== 1.2.2 ==
+Hide grouped products option did not work
+The WooCommerce gallery was always required thanks to Emmanuel for pointing me on this issue.

 == 1.2.1 ==
 WooCommerce Version 2.5.0 comes with a new function wc_help_tip.
 This functions was only loaded in the admin but we need it to work in the front end.